Parents are going the extra mile to save Halloween for their kids

 In the District, Mayor Muriel E. Bowser (D) has discouraged traditional door-to-door trick-or-treating or parking lot trunk-or-treats, warning residents in a news conference Monday to “make sure that what should be a fun holiday gathering doesn’t turn into a tragedy for your family.”

 Other jurisdictions have urged similar caution, with the Virginia Department of Health recommending that children avoid trick-or-treating in large groups or outside their own neighborhoods.
-Official guidance from the Centers for Disease Control and Prevention marked traditional celebrations such as trick-or-treating and haunted houses as high risk for potential covid-19 exposure.
+Official guidance from the Centers for Disease Control and Prevention marked traditional celebrations such as trick-or-treating and haunted houses as high risk for potential coronavirus exposure.

 Restrained by the pandemic and desperate for festivity, people in D.C. and beyond are getting creative.
 Erin Palmer, an Advisory Neighborhood Commission representative in Northwest Washington, is famous for throwing an annual Halloween bash with trick coffins, life-size skeletons and an outdoor fire pit billowing fake green smoke.
 This year, she is turning her party virtual with Zoom bingo, magicians in breakout rooms, scavenger hunts and craft projects that she has mailed out to neighborhood kids in advance.